Skip to main content

 listener_2();

-Now when we publish a stream to "r_flow" we will see that both listeners will show the published data stream.
+Now when we redirect a stream to r_flow we will see that both listeners will show the published data stream.

 sink(publish(timeout(simstream(0.5),10),"r_flow"));

-The figure below illustrates how the data stream in the example is forked and picked up by two separate subscribers.
+The figure below illustrates how the data stream in the example is redirection and split into two separate transformed subscriber streams.

 flow06